AtomicSmash/getImage/README.md

 ##Image resizing

 By default, Wordpress doesn't handle some aspects of image resizing very well.
-For example, if there is a preset image that is 500x300 and the user uploads a smaller image that is 400x400 wordpress won't resize your image.
-Generally this is probably a stance to take, it stops lower resolution images being added to a site.
+For example, if there is an image preset that is 500x300 and the user uploads a smaller image that is 400x200 wordpress won't resize your image and because the image isnt touched, its original aspect ratio is maintained.
+Generally this is a good stance to take, it stops lower resolution images being added to a site and being stretched to fit areas.

 Yet there are some instances where this is needed, and it's far more acceptaple to have a lower resolution image that is the right aspect ratio, than a lower resolution image is completly the wrong sizing.

-To combat this, we've included the TimThumb alternative by Mathew Ruddy.
+To combat this, we've included the TimThumb alternative by Mathew Ruddy (imageResize.pho) which soleky uses wordpress functions to resize images.